-(1) Gives effect to a 2-for-1 forward split of our outstanding shares of Class A Common Stock, consummated on November 16, 2020.

-- (2) Does not include (i) 2,145 shares of Series A convertible preferred stock issuable upon exercise of a five-year warrant held by Boustead Securities, LLC ("Boustead"), which warrant was issued to Boustead as compensation for acting as placement agent for our Series A convertible preferred stock offering; and (ii) [] shares of Class A Common Stock issuable upon exercise of a five-year warrant held by Boustead, which warrant was issued to Boustead as compensation for acting as placement agent in our Convertible Note offering. - (3) Does not include (i) 34,500 shares of Series A convertible preferred stock, which shares will automatically convert into [] shares of Class A Common Stock upon completion of this initial public offering (the "Offering"); (ii) \$3,000,000 in 6% convertible notes due January 27, 2022 (the "Convertible Notes"), which will automatically convert upon completion of this offering into Class A Common Stock at a conversion price equal to the lesser of (a) \$ per share, representing a 30% discount to the public offering price per share of the Class A Common Stock in this offering, or (b) \$ per share, representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) outstanding shares of Class A Common Stock immediately prior to the completion of the IPO, (y) the number of Class A Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the number of Class A Common Stock issuable upon conversion of all outstanding Convertible Notes; (iii) three-year warrants entitling the holders to purchase shares of Class A Common Stock, which equals 80% of the number of shares of Class A Common Stock issuable upon conversion of the convertible Notes; (iii) three-year warrants entitling the holders to purchase shares of Class A Common Stock, which equals 80% of the number of shares of Class A Common Stock issuable upon conversion of the convertible Notes; or (iv) approximately [] restricted stock units which will be issuable to certain of our employees and directors under our 2020 Equity Incentive Plan upon the completion of this offering and will be subject to certain vesting conditions.
+- (1) Gives effect to a 2-for-1 forward split of our outstanding shares of Common Stock, consummated on November 16, 2020. - (2) Does not include (i) 2,415 shares of Series A convertible preferred stock, which shall be converted to 3,450 shares of Common Stock, issuable upon exercise of a five-year warrant held by Boustead Securities, LLC ("Boustead"), which warrant was issued to Boustead as compensation for acting as placement agent for our Series A convertible preferred stock offering; and (ii) 33,192 shares of Common Stock issuable upon exercise of a five-year warrant held by Boustead, which warrant was issued to Boustead as compensation for acting as placement agent in our Convertible Note offering. - (3) Does not include (i) 34,500 shares of Series A convertible preferred stock, which shares will automatically convert into 49,286 shares of Common Stock upon completion of this offering; (ii) \$3,000,000 in 6% convertible notes due January 27, 2022 (the "Convertible Notes"), which will automatically convert upon completion of this offering (assuming an initial public offering price of \$10.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus,) into Common Stock at a conversion price equal to the lesser of (a) \$7.00 per share, representing a 30% discount to the price per share of the Common Stock in this offering, or (b) \$6.33 per share, representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) the 21,604,496 outstanding shares of Common Stock immediately prior to the completion of this offering, (y) the 49,286 shares of Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the 474,170 shares of Common Stock issuable upon conversion of all outstanding Convertible Notes; (iii) three-year warrants entitling the holders to purchase 379,336 shares of Common Stock, which equals 80% of the number of shares of Common Stock issuable upon conversion of the Convertible Notes; or (iv) approximately 6,317 restricted stock units which will be issuable to certain of our employees and directors under our 2020 Equity Incentive Plan upon the completion of this offering and will be subject to certain vesting conditions.